 Black-Eyed Peas with Collard Greens is the perfect side dish to serve as part of a meal inspired by “soul food” traditions.
+The dish is traditionally served on New Year’s Day.
 We cooked up this recipe as part of a meal that we served with a bottle of Pinot Noir from Maison Noir, as part of the Wine Pairing Weekend exploration of BIPOC owned wineries and BIPOC winemakers.

 I often like to learn about a type of cuisine that goes along with the wine we are featuring, and come up with a recipe inspired by some traditional recipes…but adding my own twists to it.
 That’s the way we went with our black-eyed peas with collard greens recipe.

-I had some black-eyed peas on hand from New Year’s, when I didn’t get around to making Hoppin’ John as I often do.
+I had some black-eyed peas on hand from New Year’s Day, when I didn’t get around to making Hoppin’ John as I often do.
 I talk more about the tradition of eating this dish to start the year along with our Healthier Hoppin’ John recipe.

 Collard greens also have a prominent place in Soul Food and Southern cooking.
 Typically cooked for a long time in a big pot with pork fat, I recall enjoying this flavorful preparation a lot during the time I lived in Kentucky.
 This recipe from Grandbaby Cakes looks like a good example of the classic greens.

 As I was getting ready for this post, I came across the new book from Chef Marcus Samuelsson, The Rise: Black Cooks and the Soul of American Food.
 While my copy came too late to make something for today’s event from it, I have enjoyed starting to read it to learn more about the deep and rich history of how Black cooking underpins all food in America.
 I highly recommend this resource!